 Understanding the new component that LLM-powered application are bringing to the table, such as memory, plug-ins, prompts and so on.

-Familiarize with the architectural framework of LLM-powered application and get familiar with AI orchestrators such as LangChain.
+Familiarize with the architectural framework of LLM-powered application and get familiar with open source AI orchestrators.

 Conclude with a demo of some examples of LLMs-powered application.